Ab initio informed electronic stopping models for light ion propagation in metals: Comparison with existing experimental data

 To extend the validation of the parameterized electronic stopping models, backscattering energy spectra of deuterium (D) ions in W were simulated and compared with recently obtained experimental data from \cite{shams2024interactions}.
+Although the parameterizations investigated here were derived for hydrogen, low-energy experimental range or backscattering data for H in W is not available in the literature.
+We therefore use the D measurements as a proxy, assuming negligible isotope effects.
+This assumption is supported by recent experimental measurements that show no significant difference between H and D electronic stopping cross sections in W within the experimental uncertainties \cite{shams2023experimental}.
 The MDRANGE simulations were set to replicate the experimental conditions, including an incident ion energy of 2.66 keV, an exit angle of 51$^\circ$ with an angular spread of 2$^\circ$ \cite{bruckner2020influence}, and a W foil thickness of 98 $\text{\AA}$.
 To approximate the polycrystalline experimental conditions, we use an amorphous W cell, generated by disordering the crystalline lattice in LAMMPS, representing randomly oriented grains.
 All spectra were obtained by averaging over a large number of independent ion trajectories (approximately 200,000 impacts per spectrum) to ensure good statistical convergence.

 Figure \ref{FIG:8} presents the comparison between the calculated and experimental backscattering spectra.
 The $\beta(\bar{\rho})$-model reproduces the experimental spectrum shape and the peak position with a high accuracy.
 In contrast, the spectrum obtained using the UTTM model exhibits a shift of the peak toward lower energies and a slightly broader distribution.
 In general, this indicates that the ions experience a wider range of energy losses along their trajectories and seem to lose more energy in close approaches.
 These results are consistent with the trends observed in the analysis of ion ranges and support the conclusion that the reduced $\beta(\bar{\rho})$-model provides a more simple, computationally efficient and physically consistent description of electronic stopping for light ions.